learn-co-curriculum/dsc-inferential-statistics-section-recap/README.md

 * Understand and explain why this section will help you become a data scientist

 ## Key Takeaways
-Section 19 was all about building further on your statistics foundations by introducing the Central Limit Theorem and confidence intervals.
+This section was all about building further on your statistics foundations by introducing the Central Limit Theorem and confidence intervals.
 Some of the key takeaways include:

 * The Central Limit Theorem states that often, independent random variables summed together will converge to a normal distribution as the number of variables increases
 * Using Central Limit Theorem, we can work with non-normally distributed data sets as if they were normally distributed